 ■ Routt County Riders is a nonprofit group dedicated to promoting and enhancing many types of cycling through advocacy, events and volunteer opportunities.
 Membership and involvement supports these efforts.
 For more information about the group or biking in Routt County, visit www.routtcountyriders.org.

 ■ Over The Hill Gang is a year-round recreation and social group for active adults 50 and older in Steamboat Springs.
 Summer activities include ongoing group bike rides for a variety of abilities.
-For more information about cycling, other activities and membership, visit www.ssoverthehill gang.org.
+For more information about cycling, other activities and membership, visit www.ssoverthehillgang.org.

-Steamboat Springs Two years ago, Peggy Epstein had a hard time keeping up with her biking buddies.
+Three years ago, Peggy Epstein had a hard time keeping up with her biking buddies.

-A bike upgrade and many more rides later, she holds her own while riding county roads with other older adults — and continues to surprise herself.
+A bike upgrade and many more rides later, she holds her own while riding county roads with other older adults — and she continues to surprise herself.

-“Today I must have biked about 26 miles, which I think is shocking,” Epstein said after a recent ride in Strawberry Park with members of the Over The Hill Gang.
+“Today I must have biked about 26 miles, which I think is shocking,” Epstein said after a ride in Strawberry Park with members of the Over The Hill Gang.

 “After my rides, I feel absolutely wonderful,” Epstein said.